 - Examples: Cost of Home $300,000 Tax Payable $2,975 Tax Refund $2,000 Net Tax Payable $975

 - The refund will be reduced if one or more of the purchasers are not a first-time home purchaser.
 The refund will be proportionate to the interest acquired by the individuals who qualify for the refund.

-- For more information visit the Ontario Ministry of Revenue or see the overview.
+- For more information visit the Ontario Ministry of Revenue.

 RRSP HOME BUYER'S PLAN (HBP)

 - Allows first time home buyers to withdraw amounts from a Registered Retirement Savings Plan (RRSP) to purchase or build a home without having to pay tax on the withdrawal

 - The amount was previously up to $20,000 until the Budget 2009 proposed to increase the HBP withdrawal limit to $25,000

 - Money can be withdrawn from your RRSP provided it has been in your RRSP for at least 90 days

 - Money withdrawn must be paid back to your RRSP within 15 years and the repayment period starts the second year following the year the first withdrawals were made